 - Bottoms strengthened for pegging to ground

 - 0.9m high - comes in 25m lengths.
 You can cut it into shorter lengths if required.
-We have tried using lengths of up to 100m.
+We have tried using lengths of up to 100m, but also as short as 5m.

 We've designed this to be easy to put up and robust.
 We've seen this hazing guide animals into un-baited traps.